SUBstylee/javascriptProjects/README.md

 - [Project 5: Joke Teller](./0005jokeTeller/index.html)

-  Uses a joke API, and TTS to read out joke to user.
+  Uses the JokeAPI, and VoiceRSS TTS API to read out jokes to users.

   ### More projects will be added soon!